 Kakamega Forest National Reserve

-Kakamega forest is best experienced on foot and includes a number of nature trails that allow for forest walking, camping, hiking, primate watching, bird and butterfly watching, game watching, rock climbing, and village walks.
+Kakamega forest is best experienced on foot and includes several nature trails that allow for forest walking, camping, hiking, primate watching, bird and butterfly watching, game watching, rock climbing, and village walks.
 Bird watching is done in the morning (6:30 am – 8:30 am) or evening (4:30 pm – 6:30 pm) in the company of a local community tour guide.
 This beautiful forest is home to various mammals including bush pigs, giant forest hedgehogs, colobus monkeys, Debrazzar monkeys, and pottos.
 Some of the birds to be seen here include the Blue Headed Bee Eater, Black Billed Turaco, Turner’s Eremomela, and Grey Parrots.
 Other attractions include snakes such as Black Lipped Cobra, Rhinoceros Horned Viper, Gabon Viper, and Forest Cobra among others.

 Kakamega Forest is a tropical rainforest situated in the Kakamega and Nandi County of Kenya, northwest of the capital Nairobi, and near the border with Uganda.
 It is Kenya’s only tropical rainforest that covers approximately 240 square km² said to be Kenya’s last remnant of the ancient Guineo-Congolian rainforest that stretched all across West Africa.